devareus/Eclectic-Token-Sniper/README.md

 *To obtain your Telegram API credentials follow the instructions here: [https://core.telegram.org/api/obtaining_api_id](https://core.telegram.org/api/obtaining_api_id). **Use at your own risk as whether Telegram allows this kind of use is a bit of a grey area and they could ban you forever from their service***

--  TelegramSilenceChatsList: Set to true if you don't want to see the list of Telegram channels or groups you're connected to, each time that you start the bot.
+-  TelegramSilenceChatsList: Set to true if you don't want to see the list of Telegram channels, groups or converstations you're connected to, each time that you start the bot.
--  TelegramListenerConfiguration: This a list of rules for sniping tokens from Telegram channels.
+-  TelegramListenerConfiguration: This a list of rules for sniping tokens from Telegram.
 For each rule you can set:
    - RuleName: A name for this rule, for your reference.
    - Action: Can be *buy*, *sell* or *none* (the default value for Telegram rules is *buy*).
 To sell a token it must be present in the tokens-current.json list at moment of selling (usually bought previously by another rule or snipping method). *none* can be used if you only want to use the rule for [Counters](#Counters).
-   - ChatId: The *username* (the part after *t.me/* URLs, for public ones) or the numerical ID (for private ones) of the channel/group to listen to for this rule.
-You must already be a member of the channel/group.
+   - ChatId: The *username* (the part after *t.me/* URLs, for public ones) or the numerical ID (for private ones) of the chat to listen to for this rule.
+You must already be a member of the channel/group or have a private conversation opened.
 You can obtain these from the list shown when you start the Telegram sniper.
    - AdminsOnly: Enable it to only get addresses from messages of the admins of the chat.
    - IgnoreBots: Usually necessary if using the previous option, as bots are normally admins and you don't want to buy a token when a bot mentions a user that has a token address in his name.
    - SolveMathExpressions: Enable to solve math expressions in the messages when searching for contract addresses.
 For example, 0xae13d(4+5)89daC2f0dEbFf460aC112a837C89BAa7cd would be solved into 0xae13d989daC2f0dEbFf460aC112a837C89BAa7cd.